We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

 The first considerations for selecting a size are what space you have to work with and how many people you expect to gather around it.
 Don't just consider the space you have available for sizing your fire pit.
 You'll need to allow an extra 2 feet or more on all sides of the pit to allow space for people to walk safely, arrange chairs, access the pit, add wood, and the like.

 Also for safety reasons, you'll need to place the fire pit between 10 and 25 feet from houses, fences, and other structures to prevent accidental fires.
-While your outdoor space may allow for a larger fire pit on paper, add these factors to your equation when considering how large or small of a pit you can fit safely into the design.
-If you conclude space is tight, a patio heater might be a better fit.
+While your outdoor space may allow for a larger fire pit on paper, add these factors to your equation when considering how large or small a pit you can fit safely into the design.
+If space is tight, a patio heater might be a better fit.

 Outdoor Surface